Frostbite1536/dxo_one_control/README.md

     - Resizes and converts DNGs to JPGs without modifying the image's colorspace

 ## Credits
+This repo is a direct fork of https://github.com/jsyang/dxo1control & will use AI coding agents to introduce new features.

 This work is made possible thanks to these previous findings
   - https://github.com/rickdeck/DxO-One allowing microUSB port to be used
   - https://github.com/yeongrokgim/dxo-one-firmware-study figuring out debug output